-We are a development stage company with limited operating history.
+We are an early stage commercial company.

-We may never achieve commercial success and have not yet commercially launched our first product.
-We have no historical financial data upon which to base our projected revenue.
-We have limited historical financial data upon which to base our planned operating expense or upon which to evaluate us and our prospects.
-Based on our limited experience in developing and marketing new products, we may not be able to effectively:
+We recently launched our first commercial product and as such, we have limited historical financial data upon which to base our projected revenue.
+We have limited historical financial data upon which to base our planned operating expense or upon which to evaluate us and our commercial prospects.
+Based on our limited experience, we may not be able to effectively:

-- drive adoption of our products; - attract and retain customers for our products; - comply with evolving regulatory requirements applicable to our products; - anticipate and adapt to changes in our market; - focus our research and development efforts in areas that generate returns on these efforts; - maintain and develop strategic relationships with vendors and manufacturers to acquire necessary materials for the production of our products; - implement an effective marketing strategy to promote awareness of our products; - scale our manufacturing activities to meet potential demand at a reasonable cost; - avoid infringement and misappropriation of third-party intellectual property; - obtain licenses on commercially reasonable terms to third-party intellectual property; - obtain valid and enforceable patents that give us a competitive advantage; - protect our proprietary technology; - provide appropriate levels of customer training and support for our products; - · protect our products from any equipment or software-related system failures; and - attract, retain and motivate qualified personnel.
+- drive adoption of our products; - attract and retain customers for our products; - comply with evolving regulatory requirements applicable to our products; - anticipate and adapt to changes in our market; - focus our research and development efforts in areas that generate returns on these efforts; - · maintain and develop strategic relationships with vendors and manufacturers to acquire necessary materials for the production of our products; - implement an effective marketing strategy to promote awareness of our products; - scale our manufacturing activities to meet potential demand at a reasonable cost; - · avoid infringement and misappropriation of third-party intellectual property; - obtain licenses on commercially reasonable terms to third-party intellectual property; - · obtain valid and enforceable patents that give us a competitive advantage; - · protect our proprietary technology; - · provide appropriate levels of customer training and support for our products; - · protect our products from any equipment or software-related system failures; and - attract, retain and motivate qualified personnel.